adobe-apiplatform/user-sync.py/docs/user-manual/index.md

-This action synchronizes all users from the customer side with the Adobe side and also generates a list of users that no longer exist in the enterprise directory but still exist on the Adobe side.
+This action synchronizes all users from the customer side with the Adobe side and also generates a list of users that no longer exist in the customer directory but still exist on the Adobe side.

 ```sh